lopezenzoa/ollivanders-v3/README.md

 ## Binary Files
 Every Wizard, when created, is written in the 'wizards' file.
 At the previous version 'ollivanders-v2', the Wands were written to another file called 'wands' (another requisite for presenting at college), while this newer version simplifies the storage to one file.

-## Binary Files
-Every Wizard, when created, is written in the 'wizards' file.
-At the previous version 'ollivanders-v2' the Wands were written to another file called 'wands' (another requisite for presenting at college), while this newer version simplifies the storage to one file.